-Artist Statement
+Creative Statement

 Bio

 Judith Librach is an artist, educator, and community organizer, often occupying all positions at once.
-She has a BFA in Drawing and Painting from OCAD University, where she received several awards and scholarships.
-Additionally, she holds an MEd in Community and Transformative Learning and a BEd (OISE), and is an Ontario Certified Teacher.
+She holds a BFA in Drawing and Painting from OCAD University, an MEd in Community and Transformative Learning, and a BEd (OISE).
+She is an Ontario Certified Teacher.
+Judith’s artwork has been featured in galleries in Toronto and Picton, Ontario.

 Judith Librach lives and works in Canada on Indigenous land.
 She is committed to listening, learning, and researching to better understand what was, what is, what happened, and how best to honour and respect the stewardship of the lands led by its Indigenous leaders.